▶ Bridges & Underpasses (Active Transportation)

 2. New AT bridge over the QEW to reconnect Stavebank Road North and South.
 See: MTO's QEW/Credit River Improvement Project.
 Concept image presented at the MTO public workshop in December 2017.

 3. AT bridge over the Credit River, in the utility service corridor under the heritage bridge which was saved from destruction (MN article - 2019).
-NOTE: A separate trail project (2025-2027), 1km long, is underway at this site to connect the west and east parts of the Nine Creeks Trail with a bike-pedestrian crossing over Credit River.
+NOTE: A separate trail project (2025-2027), 1km long, is underway at this site to connect the west and east parts of the Nine Creeks Trail with the AT crossing over Credit River.
 See: MTO's QEW/Credit River Improvement Project.

 4. Ogden Avenue AT bridge over the QEW and North and South Service Roads to Applewood Plaza.
 The old bridge was rickety and rusting.
 The new replacement opened in December 2024 after a year and a half closure.
 See: MTO's QEW/Dixie Interchange Project (source of image at left).